 Bain’s Cape Mountain whisky & Fairview Camembert pairing

 JS Distillery in Wellington is not too far from Paarl where Fairview is situated.
 I had to try a Western Cape made cheese with a Western Cape whisky and this pairing really surprised me.
 My tasting notes for the Bain’s Cape Mountain whisky included sweet hints of toffee, banana and vanilla.
 There was cloves and cinnamon with bits of oak intermingling with treacle notes.
 Again an affordable pairing which surprised me.
 The sweetness and spice of the Bain’s Cape Mountain whisky enhanced the earthy notes of the Camembert.
 The richness of the cheese softens with the Bain’s and you want to try the combination again and again.
 I give this pairing a Rating: 4/5.

 Balvenie Caribbean Cask & Fairview Camembert pairing

 A bit of desk top research, indicated that, Balvenie whisky might pair well with a Camembert.
 I decided to try the Balvenie Caribbean Cask release.
 It is readily available.
 The official tasting notes for this dram include rich tropical fruits and creamy toffee.
 Sweet vanilla, apples and sweet oak notes.
 Again, what a great combination.
 The creaminess of the cheese enhances the complexity of the Balvenie Caribbean Cask.
 The notes of fruit, spice and wood is enriched by the mushroom notes.
 The Balvenie Caribbean Cask makes the Camembert more milky and cuts through some of the richness.
-I give this pairing a Rating: 4/5.
+This pairing gets a Rating: 4/5.

 As part of the experiment, I also tried this Fairview Camembert with a Singleton 12yo, the Three Ships 5 yo and a Glenfarclas 12 yo.
 None of these combinations worked well.
 They all get a Rating: 1/5.